-The Company will pay the Sponsor a total of \$10,000 per month for office space, secretarial and administrative services provided to the Company.
+The Company has agreed to pay the Sponsor a total of \$10,000 per month for office space, secretarial and administrative services provided to the Company.
 Upon completion of the initial Business Combination or the Company's liquidation, the Company will cease paying these monthly fees.
+For the year ended December 31, 2023 and 2022, the Sponsor waived any payments under this agreement.